 Copyright © Nucleus Medical Media, Inc.

-Basal and squamous cell cancers are more common in men and in people over 50 years old.
-These cancers are most likely to occur in people with: Fair skin that freckles easilyRed or blonde hairLight-colored eyesCaucasian skin
+While skin cancer can develop in anyone it is more likely to develop in people with: Fair skin that freckles easilyRed or blonde hairLight-colored eyesCaucasian skin

 Light treatments for